AllenDowney/ThinkDSP/tutorial.md

 You should see a home page with a list of the notebooks in the repository.

 If you want to try the exercises, open `chap01.ipynb`.
-If you just want to see the answers, open `chap01soln.ipynb`.
-Either way, you should be able to run the notebooks in your browser and try out the examples.
+You should be able to run the notebook in your browser and try out the examples.

 However, be aware that the virtual machine you are running is temporary.